ros2/rosbag2/docs/design/rosbag2_record_replay_service.md

 ## How to save record service message

 Service introspection ([ros2/ros2#1285](https://github.com/ros2/ros2/issues/1285)) had been implemented.
-All service messages (requests and responses) are published to service introspection topic which is hidden topic named as `_service_event` under service name (e.g. /add_two_ints/_service_event).
+All service messages (requests and responses) are published to service event topic which is hidden topic named as `_service_event` under service name (e.g. /add_two_ints/_service_event).
 So all messages in this topic can be recorded like general topic.

-## How to distinguish service introspection topic in all recorded topics
+## How to distinguish service event topic in all recorded topics

-Service introspection is saved like general topic.
+Service event topic is saved like general topic.
 But they should use different process after reading from recording file.
 So they should be distinguished by topic name.

 - General topic